adityasxna/SeksarianSyntax/README.md

 5. **Predictions on Financial Trends**: to gain an upper edge insight into your financial life, we employ machine learning to predict data based on past entries.
 This feature is especially useful for business individuals.
 6. **Credible Technology**: all the technologies and frameworks used in FinGuard are reputed and credible.
 You find a complete list of tech stacks for our work in a later section of this documentation.

+## How it works?

+1. Your financial data is pulled from your account statement
+2. Data is processed in our server
+3. Comprehensive graphical and analytical output is present on our dashboard

 ## Installation Procedure
 1. Clone the repository onto your workspace
 `git clone https://github.com/Atishyy27/SeksarianSyntax/`